williamcaban/podcicd/README.md

 oc new-app https://github.com/williamcaban/podcicd.git -n cicd
 ```

-- After ~10 minutes the Jenkins Master should be ready on the `cicd` Project.
+- After about 10 minutes the Jenkins Master should be ready on the `cicd` Project.
 - Start a new pipeline build (either from GUI or CLI)
   - From GUI: